Learning Unknown Intervention Targets in Structural Causal Models from Heterogeneous Data: Experiments

 \section{Experiments}

-We evaluated the performance of LIT algorithm on randomly generated models.
-We considered the following three settings, \new{with different numbers of environments $D=\{8, 16, 32\}$ for data generation}: (1) Linear Gaussian model under causal sufficiency assumption; (2) Nonlinear model under causal sufficiency assumption; (3) Linear Gaussian model in the presence of latent confounders.
-We considered the following methods in our empirical studies: 1- LIT (our proposed method); 2- PreDITEr algorithm \citep{varici2022intervention} which allows for latent confounders (that are not in $\Tv$) but assumes the model to be linear; \new{3- UT-IGSP algorithm \citep{squires2020permutation} which works for both linear and nonlinear SCMs under merely causal sufficiency;} 4- FCI-JCI123 algorithm in \citep{mooij2020joint} which allows for both latent confounders and nonlinearity in the model.
+We evaluated the performance of LIT algorithm on randomly generated models.\footnote{Our code is available at: \url{https://github.com/Yuqin-Yang/LIT}.} Specifically, we considered the following three \new{settings for data generation, and each with number of environments $D=\{8, 16, 32\}$}: (1) Linear Gaussian model under causal sufficiency assumption; (2) Nonlinear model under causal sufficiency assumption; (3) Linear Gaussian model in the presence of latent confounders.
+We considered the following approaches in our empirical studies: 1- LIT (our proposed method); 2- PreDITEr algorithm \citep{varici2022intervention}, which allows for latent confounders (that are not in $\Tv$) but assumes the model is linear; 3- UT-IGSP algorithm \citep{squires2020permutation}, which works for both linear and nonlinear SCMs but under causal sufficiency; \new{4- CITE algorithm in \citep{varici2021scalable}, which only works for linear SCMs under causal sufficiency;} 5- FCI-JCI123 algorithm in \citep{mooij2020joint}, which allows for both latent confounders as well as nonlinearity in the model.